caitlintorres/readme-enhancer/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the [LICENSE NAME] License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to update this README with more information about your specific use case.